 Air Cargo Advanced Marketing Course

 Since 1977, IATA has developed cargo agent training with the help of experts from member airlines and associations.
-This course uses our expertise to provide knowledge on cargo rating principles and Air Waybill completion, as well as basic marketing procedures.
-This course is the ideal way for you to refresh your knowledge and learn new skills for career development.
+This course uses our expertise to provide advanced knowledge on how to make markets respond, ensuring companies profit as well as how to differentiate with service innovations.
+This course is the ideal way for you to refresh your knowledge and learn new skills for career development and add value to future cargo marketing initiatives.

 Course Code: TCGP-12